anazareth42/ramulator-bindgen/README.md

 `cargo build`

 This should compile the C++ code in addition to creating the Rust project.
-To test the output of `call_ramulator.cpp`, you need to call test_call_ramulator.c, which is a standalone C test harness.
+To test the output of `call_ramulator.cpp`, you need to call test_call_ramulator.c, which is a standalone C test harness:

 `./test_call_ramulator`